Collett family

-Collett (also spelled Collet) is a Norwegian family of English origin, descended from English-born merchant James Collett (born 1655 in London, died 1727 in Christiania), who settled in Christiania in 1683.
+Collett or Collet is a Norwegian family of English origin, descended from English-born merchant James Collett (born 1655 in London, died 1727 in Christiania), who settled in Christiania in 1683.
 He married Karen Leuch, and died as the richest man in the city.
 The firm he founded, Collett & Leuch, later renamed Collett & Søn (Collett & Son), was continued for four generations until 1821.
 The family became part of the patriciate of Christiania in the 18th century.
-His descendants continued to play important roles in Norwegian history and owned several properties, such as Buskerud Manor, Store Ullevål Manor, Flateby, Økern Manor and Firma Albert Collett.
+His descendants continued to play important roles in Norwegian history and owned several properties, such as Buskerud Manor, Store Ullevål Manor, the hunting lodge 'Flateby', Økern Manor and Firma Albert Collett.
 One of the most well-known family members are statesman and First Minister Jonas Collett.

 A Danish branch of the family is descended from Bernt Anker Collet, and uses the spelling Collet.
 They own the estates of Lundbygård and Katholm Castle, and formerly owned Rønnebæksholm.